 Introduction

 Collagen is an essential extracellular matrix protein that provides structural and mechanical support to tissues such as tendons, skin, and cartilage and is the most abundant protein in humans and other mammals.1,2 In addition to its natural function within organisms, collagen has many industrial applications.
-It is often used as a food supplement to support bone and joint health, as a cosmetic supplement to promote healthy skin and a youthful appearance, as a medical device in tissue regeneration, and in drug delivery systems.3,4 In order to further understand the role of collagen within living organisms and to further improve our use of exogenous collagen in the aforementioned applications safely and effectively, it is of the utmost importance to understand the properties of collagen at the molecular and submolecular levels, including how it interacts with itself and other compounds and substances under various physiologically-relevant conditions.

-Collagen is a highly organized coiled aggregate of singular tropocollagen strands, each of which is a triple helix containing three individual polypeptide chains.2 Each protein chain is in an extended polyproline II-like helix coiled around a common axis.5 Tropocollagen is stabilized by hydrogen bonds within each polyproline II peptide chain and between the peptide chains of each tropocollagen strand, stabilizing it and enabling it to form a structural collagen subunit.6 This intricate structure gives tissues the strength and flexibility to maintain structural integrity under different conditions and between living organisms.
-Understanding tropocollagen’s unique structure offers promising opportunities for material science advances.7
+It is often used as a food supplement to support bone and joint health, as a cosmetic supplement to promote healthy skin and a youthful appearance, as a medical device in tissue regeneration, and also in drug delivery systems.3,4 Collagen is a highly-organized coiled aggregate of singular tropocollagen strands, each of which is a triple helix comprised of three individual polypeptide chains.2 Each protein chain is in an extended polyproline II-like helix coiled around a common axis.5 Tropocollagen is stabilized by hydrogen bonds within each polyproline II peptide chain and between the peptide chains of each tropocollagen strand, stabilizing it and enabling it to form a structural collagen subunit.6 This intricate structure gives tissues the strength and flexibility to maintain structural integrity under different conditions and between living organisms.
+Understanding tropocollagen’s unique structure offers promising opportunities for advancement in the field of materials science.7

-Regarding the protein strands within tropocollagen, each polyproline II triple helix consists of repeated sequences of three amino acids (Gly-Xxx-Yyy), with proline and 4-hydroxyproline commonly found in the Xxx and Yyy positions.8 This sequence is widely observed in collagen and has been extensively examined due to its remarkable stability, structure, and dynamics.9 Glycine and proline are pivotal building blocks of collagen.10 Glycine, the smallest amino acid used for proteins, facilitates the close packing of the three polypeptide chains in the helix by fitting into confined spaces within each tropocollagen strand.2 Substituting glycine with larger amino acids can disrupt this tight arrangement, resulting in structural abnormalities and potential diseases.11 For example, substituting glycine with arginine is among the most severe, often leading to perinatal lethal forms of Osteogenesis Imperfecta (OI) due to the large, positively charged side chain disrupting the collagen triple helix structure.10 Proline plays a critical role in the synthesis of hydroxyproline through a process known as hydroxylation, a transformation crucial for upholding the stability of the collagen triple helix structure.12 Hydroxyproline's participation in hydrogen bonding and possession of a cyclic structure contribute to the rigidity and stability of the helix, albeit at the expense of reduced flexibility.13,14 Hydroxyproline plays a crucial role in bolstering the thermal stability of collagen by increasing the energy of hydrogen bonds between collagen chains.
-This is particularly important for sustaining the triple helix structure.15 Hydroxyproline also improves hydration characteristics and prevents the dysfunctional assembly of collagen, underscoring its significance in the Yaa position of the collagen sequence.16 These distinct structural characteristics underlie the diverse functional properties of different collagen types and could underscore the importance of further exploring the interplay between collagen structure and biological functions.
+Regarding the protein strands within tropocollagen, each polyproline II triple helix consists of repeated sequences of three amino acids (Gly-Xxx-Yyy), with proline (Pro) and 4-hydroxyproline (Hyp) commonly found in the Xxx and Yyy positions.8 This sequence is widely observed in collagen and has been extensively examined due to its remarkable stability, structure, and dynamics.9 Glycine and proline are pivotal building blocks of collagen.10 Glycine, the smallest amino acid used for proteins, facilitates the close packing of the three polypeptide chains in the helix by fitting into confined spaces within each tropocollagen strand.2 Substituting glycine with larger amino acids can disrupt this tight arrangement, resulting in structural abnormalities and potential diseases such as osteogenesis imperfecta, which occurs with glycine residues are substituted for arginine residues.11 10 Proline plays a critical role in the synthesis of hydroxyproline through a process known as hydroxylation, a transformation crucial for upholding the stability of the collagen triple helix structure.12 Hydroxyproline's participation in hydrogen bonding and possession of a cyclic structure contribute to the rigidity and stability of the helix, albeit at the expense of reduced flexibility.13,14 It has been suggested that hydroxyproline íimproves the thermal stability of collagen by increasing the number of hydrogen bonds between collagen chains, which helps.
+This is particularly important for sustain the triple helix structure.15 Hydroxyproline also improves hydration and prevents the dysfunctional assembly of collagen.16 Further studies could further delineate how amino acid primary structure contributes to the stability of tropocollagen and bulk properties of collagen..